sharriton/code_examples/README.md

 Customer
 __________________

-This was a practice with OOP.
+This was practice with OOP.
 The goal was to pull records from a text file with variable size customer records, fill each customers corresponding object with data, manipulate the data, sort the data, find average values of all customers etc.